Coastal Guam residents evacuate as approaching Typhoon Mawar threatens deadly storm surge and damaging winds - KTVZ

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Derek Van Dam, Brandon Miller, Rob Shackelford, Paradise Afshar, Amanda Jackson and Rachel Ramirez contributed to this report.
+CNN’s Taylor Ward, Derek Van Dam, Brandon Miller, Rob Shackelford, Paradise Afshar, Amanda Jackson and Rachel Ramirez contributed to this report.